 ScienceDirect provides the opportunity to see a 'cited by' list.
 This is accessible by clicking through to individual articles from the search results and can be seen on the right hand side of the screen.

-Publish or Perish is a downloadable program that obtains and analyses citation data from Google Scholar.
+Publish or Perish is a downloadable program that obtains and analysis citation data from Google Scholar.

-Essential Science Indicators from Thomson Reuters provedes in-depth analytical tool offering data for ranking scientists, institutions, countries, and journals.
+Essential Science Indicators from Clarivate Analytics provides in-depth analytical tool offering data for ranking scientists, institutions, countries, and journals.